raihan0824/web-scraping/README.md

 # Web Scraping
-This repo contains my code of web scraping (switch branch to see different scraping projects)
+This repo contains my code for web scraping (switch branches to see different scraping projects)